idleCyrex/raspberry-pi-weather-station/README.md

 | SDA | GPIO 2 (SDA) |
 | SCL | GPIO 3 (SCL) |

-> Both sensors use the I2C interface and can share the same bus.

 ### Installation

 1. Enable I2C on your Raspberry Pi: